archondigital/archondigital.github.io/_posts/2007-07-10-lesson-of-the-day.md

 layout: post
 permalink: /v5/overlord/lesson-of-the-day/
 excerpt: "Never assume anything, never volunteer for anything and never account for anything."
-tags:
+tags: [World Domination]
-  - Overlord
-  - world domination
 comments: true
 ---
+{% include snippet-disclaimer-old-post.html %}

 <p class="lead">What would you do or how would you react if you got hell after volunteering or providing a solution to what you thought was an impending production problem at work?</p>

 <!--more-->